actions/typescript-action/README.md

 1. **Retrieving the latest release tag:** The script starts by fetching the most recent release tag by looking at the local data available in your repository.

 1. **Prompting for a new release tag:** The user is then prompted to enter a new release tag.
-To assist with this, the script displays the latest release tag and provides a regex to validate the format of the new tag.
+To assist with this, the script displays the latest release tag and provides a regular expression to validate the format of the new tag.

 1. **Tagging the new release:** Once a valid new tag is entered, the script tags the new release.